 Nutrient samples (nitrate plus nitrite, silicate and orthophosphate) were collected in polystyrene test tubes.
 One sample was analyzed on board and one was frozen as a backup for analysis on shore at IOS.
 For the samples analyzed at sea, if analysis could be performed within 24 hours the samples were stored at 4 degree C, if not they were frozen at -20 degree C. All samples were analyzed fresh on board using a Technicon auto-analyzer following methods described in Barwell-Clarke and Whitney (1996).

 Ammonium samples were collected in 40.5 mL glass tubes, and analyzed on board following the Holmes et al. (1999) fluorometric protocol.
-Samples were kept in the dark for 5 to 8 hours at room temperature.
-Samples were then measured using a Trilogy fluorometer (Turner Designs) in UV mode.
+After adding working reagent to samples, they were kept in the dark for 5 to 8 hours at room temperature then measured using a Trilogy fluorometer (Turner Designs) in UV mode.

 Oxygen Isotopes Samples were collected into 30 ml glass vials.
 Once at room temperature, the caps were retightened and the vials inverted for storage.
-Samples were analyzed at the University of Calgary using a mass spectrometer connected to a H2O-CO2 equilibration unit.
-Samples were analyzed May to June 2012 (21 to 22 months after collection).
+Samples were analyzed at Oregon State University by Jennifer McKay using the Thermo Finnigan DeltaPlusXL mass spectrometer May to June 2012 (21 to 22 months after collection).
+Internal standards used at OSU were LROSS-4, LROSS-5 and HOT-3.
+The isotopic composition was calibrated against the international standards of VSMOW and GISP.
+Precision is ± <0.05‰.

 Dissolved Inorganic Carbon (DIC) and Alkalinity:

 DIC and Alkalinity were collected into 250 or 500 mL glass bottles.
-Samples were kept at 4 degree C until analysis and preserved with HGCL2.
+Samples were kept at 4 degree C until analysis and preserved withHgCl2.
 Samples were analyzed April to May 2011 (7 to 8 months after collection).

 Alkalinity ("Alkalinity:Total") and DIC ("Carbon:Dissolved:Inorganic") were measured from the same sample bottle at select stations.
 In addition, more frequent samples of Alkalinity were collected at most stations and have been labelled "Alkalinity:Total:Potentiometric" to distinguish this set of separate samples, even though both sets of Alkalinity samples were measured using potentiometric titration.